mharrys/sudoku/README.md

 The exact cover problem is a decision problem where the objective is to find a exact cover.
-Given a set S and another set where each element is a subset to S, is is possible to select a set of subsets such that every element in S exist in exactly one of the seleceted sets?
+Given a set S and another set where each element is a subset to S, is is possible to select a set of subsets such that every element in S exist in exactly one of the selected sets?
 This selection of sets is said to be a cover of the set S.

 Algorithm X (ALX) created by Donald Knuth can be used to find all solutions to